xXleowXx/gitlab-charts/doc/development/rspec.md

       group: 1000
 ```

 First observation: When we set an "empty" hash (`{}`), both Ruby and Helm patterns result in no change.
 This is because the base value, and the "new" value are both the same type.
+To _remove_ a hash, you must set it to `null`.

 Second observation: This is a stark difference.
 When we set the hash to `null` in the YAML, we get slightly different results.
 Helm removes the entire key, but leaves the parent type intact.
 Ruby leaves the key present, but with `nil` value.
 Similar can be seen when we change an individual key.
 Helm removes this key while Ruby retains it in a `nil` state.